Ary Abramovich Sternfeld: Early life

-Ary Abramovich Sternfeld was born 14 May 1905 in the city of Sieradz in Poland, then in Kalisz Governorate of Russian Empire, near Lodzi, in a merchant family.
+Ary Abramovich Sternfeld was born 14 May 1905 in the city of Sieradz in Poland, then in Kalisz Governorate of Russian Empire, near Łódź, into a merchant family.
 He had three sisters.
 From a young age he displayed wonderful memory, a good imagination and a sharp mind.
 He was still a child when he considered a trip to the moon, when he saw the moon return to a crescent at the start of the month and prayed with his father that the moon would remain unobtainable to enemies, but wondered why it was unobtainable.
 He considered flying through space.
 The implementation of his dream -the day would come when flying through space would go from a fantasy to reality-gave him life.
-When World War One broke out, the family moved to Lodzi.
+When World War One broke out, the family moved to Łódź.
 Here, Ary attended a Jewish gymnasium.
 In school his first ideas about implementing spaceflight appeared.
 It was advisable to use a rocket with fuel onboard.
 He later had another idea to send a rocket from the sun, using the heat.
 At 17, he read in German Einstein's monograph about relativity.
 He did not understand a lot of it.
 He decided to write to Einstein with his questions.
 Afterwards, he developed his theories on cosmonautics.